rust-lang/surveys/surveys/2021-annual-survey/questions.md

 - I've never used nor am I familiar with any language in this category
 - I have a basic familiarity with at least one language in this category
 - I am comfortable using at least one language in this category
-- I have expertise in at least one language in this category
+- I am an expert in at least one language in this category

 > **justification**
 >